-Philipp Schüll, Program Coordinator for "Industry 4.0", coordination of Industry 4.0 at TRUMPF in Ditzingen
+Philipp Schüll, Programme Coordinator for "Industry 4.0", coordination of Industry 4.0 at TRUMPF in Ditzingen

 How did you arrive at TRUMPF and which stops have you made along the way?

-I was then an advisor to the management in Ditzingen and then became production manager in Switzerland.
+I was then an advisor to the management in Ditzingen and was then posted to a production manager role in Switzerland.
 During this time, I also completed my master's degree alongside my job.

 What position do you hold currently?

-I'm responsible for coordinating the "Industry 4.0" program, i.e. I coordinate the multi-year program for digital transformation at TRUMPF.
+I'm responsible for coordinating the "Industry 4.0" programme, i.e. I coordinate the multi-year programme for digital transformation at TRUMPF.

 What is the most exciting project/topic that you have worked on?